learn-thrive-group

 Interview dates

 • Feb.
-17, 2024: Virtual meeting/interview with recorded audition.
-Faculty highly recommend attending your audition / interview in person.
+15, 2025: Virtual interview and recorded audition submission.
+Faculty highly recommend attending your interview in person.

 If you select Music Learning and Teaching as your first choice major, then you will be scheduled for an interview with faculty.
 In the interview you will be asked questions about your musical background and interest in music teaching, as well as your experience working with people of various ages.
 You will also be asked to demonstrate your singing voice, rhythmic sense, audiation (singing back), and improvisation.
 Please bring your primary instrument with you to the interview, if applicable and if possible; there will be additional options available.